Frequently asked questions

-If your school does not meet the Standards of Accreditation of NAPS, your school will receive a refund that is equal to the Annual Accreditation Fee.
+If your school does not meet the Standards of Accreditation of N.A.P.S., your school will not pay the Initial Accreditation Fee and the Application Fee is non-refundable.

 National Association of Private Schools does not involve itself in the internal affairs, interpersonal conflicts or litigation

 between parties associated with candidate or accredited schools.
 The Association is not liable for actions, policies,

 negligence, or any illegal, unethical, or immoral conduct resulting in legal action taken against a candidate or an accredited school.